 The duration of the lockdown and the expected restrictions during the next few months also mean that we are settling into new routines—and some things will just become the new normal.
 Will I continue to buy groceries and meals online?
 I personally don’t see why not.

-Though eCommerce is already seeing double-digit growth rates in most European countries, I’m sure in 2021 we’ll see some further unexpected growth numbers which might not have taken place without the pushes in our own behavioural changes.
+Though eCommerce is already seeing double-digit growth rates in most European countries, I’m sure in 2021 we’ll see some further unexpected growth numbers which might not have taken place without the pushes in our own behavioral changes.

 So if you’re currently not online—and not available for your clients and customers as a result—now is the time to make it happen.